 MCE has designed its 10-year energy efficiency program to move towards an energy efficiency market that is not reliant on subsidies using customer transformation logic.
 As customer demand increases for any given energy measure, and as energy efficiency becomes a way of life, MCE predicts that incentives will be less necessary to increase participation or adoption.
 Decreasing incentives help move the market to be more demand-driven and less subsidy-dependent.
-Thus, MCE has set program participation rates that will trigger step-wise incentive decreases at pace with market adoption (described in the Portfolio Budget and Savings section).
-At the same time, declining incentives will reduce the burden to ratepayers and improve MCE's PAC test results.
+Thus, MCE has set program participation rates that will trigger step-wise incentive decreases at pace with market adoption (described in the Energy Savings: Logic & Assumptions section).
+At the same time, declining costs cause a measure's TRC to increase over the life of the program.